slingamn/mureq/README.md

 mureq
 =====

-`mureq` is a single-file, zero-dependency replacement for [python-requests](https://github.com/psf/requests), intended to be vendored in-tree by Linux systems software and other lightweight applications.
-It is released under the [0BSD license](https://opensource.org/licenses/0BSD) to facilitate this.
+`mureq` is a single-file, zero-dependency alternative to [python-requests](https://github.com/psf/requests), intended to be vendored in-tree by Linux systems software and other lightweight applications.
+It is released under the [0BSD license](https://opensource.org/licenses/0BSD) to facilitate this (it can be freely copied without any attribution requirements).

 ```
 >>> mureq.get('https://clients3.google.com/generate_204')